 Severe penalties were handed out for the offence of not handing in enemy propaganda.
 Hindenburg himself attested to their effectiveness, admitting that ‘many thousands consumed their poison’.
-The success of this propaganda lead to orders that German troops should attempt to shoot down leaflet dropping pilots.
-Flights proved dangerous, the German government threatened to kill any pilots captured with enemy propaganda leaflets.
+The success of this propaganda campaign led to orders that German troops should attempt to shoot down leaflet dropping pilots.
+Flights proved increasingly dangerous, the German government threatened to kill any pilots captured with enemy propaganda leaflets.
 To combat this the British began to look for a safer and cheaper form of aircraft.
 Their solution was the use of unmanned balloons, technology had developed since the manned balloon drops of the 1871 Franco-Prussian War, to allow for free-floating balloons.
 By March 1918 the balloon operation was active, and by the Armistice of November 11th, over 35,000 balloons had been launched, with more than 20 million leaflets dropped.

 Preparation for a balloon launch with attached propaganda material.

 Propaganda was not just used to evoke despair and encourage surrender in the First World War.
 Occasionally aircraft were a welcome sight.
 From 1915 to 1918 the Allied forces used aircraft and balloons to drop propaganda over occupied France, Belgium and Italy.
 This propaganda focused on combatting German psychological warfare, as well as disseminating news of the progress of the war.
 Le Courrier de l'Air was a newspaper printed in London and airdropped over occupied France and Belgium by way of unmanned paper balloons.
 The perceived success of Le Courrier de l'Air led to these tactics being resurrected during the Second World War.